 - Fresh parsley for garnish

-While meat is browning, cut potatoes and carrots and place both in the bottom of a slow cooker.
+- While meat is browning, cut potatoes and carrots and place both in the bottom of a crock pot.

-Return the skillet to the stovetop and add butter.
+- Return the skillet to the stovetop and add butter.
 Melt the butter on medium-high heat, then saute onions and garlic.
 Stir in beef broth, tomato paste, red wine vinegar, and Worcestershire sauce.
 In a small cup, combine cornstarch and cold water.
 Mix until smooth then add to the liquid mixture in the skillet.
 This will thicken the liquid.
-Pour all the contents of the skillet over the meat and vegetables in the slow cooker.
+Pour all the contents of the skillet over the meat and vegetables in the crock pot.

 - Add thyme, parsley flakes, and bay leaves.